mmertama/Gempyre-Python/README.md

 ## API

-See examples how to use: [telex_test](https://github.com/mmertama/Gempyre-Python/blob/master/test/telex_test.py)
+See examples how to use e.g. [telex_test](https://github.com/mmertama/Gempyre-Python/blob/master/test/telex_test.py)

 The programming interface is very same as in [Gempyre](https://github.com/mmertama/Gempyre.git)
 - except I changed function and method name naming from CamelCase to more pythonic snake_case (Im not sure if that was a right choice).